Economy of Iceland: Currency and monetary policy

 During the 1970s the oil shocks (1973 and 1979 energy crisis) hit Iceland hard.
 Inflation rose to 43% in 1974 and 59% in 1980, falling to 15% in 1987 but rising to 30% in 1988.
 Iceland experienced moderately strong GDP growth (3% on average) from 1995 to 2004.
 Growth slowed between 2000 and 2002, but the economy expanded by 4.3% in 2003 and grew by 6.2% in 2004.
 Growth in 2005 exceeded 6%.
 Inflation averaged merely 1.5% from 1993 to 1994, and only 1.7% from 1994 to 1995.
 Inflation over 2006 topped at 8.6%, with a rate of 6.9% as of January 2007.
 Standard & Poor's reduced their rating for Iceland to AA− from A+ (long term) in December 2006, following a loosening of fiscal policy by the Icelandic government ahead of the 2007 elections.
 Foreign debt rose to more than five times the value of Iceland's GDP, and Iceland's Central Bank raised short-term interest rates to nearly 15% in 2007.
 Due to the plunging currency against the euro and dollar, in 2008 inflation was speculated to be at 20-25%.

 Inflation increased during the 2008–2011 Icelandic financial crisis, and the Central Bank of Iceland pegged the krona's value to the euro at increasingly higher and higher rates in an attempt to keep the currency stable, eventually pegging it at 340 kronur per euro before all trade in the currency was suspended.
 The krona similarly fell in value against the US dollar, going from around 50–80 per dollar to about 110–115 per dollar.
 By November 2008, it had continued to lower to 135 to the dollar.
 By early April 2009, the value hovered around 119 per dollar, roughly maintaining that value over the next two years.
-The currency has stabalized since the crisis, with 1 US$ being worth 137.22 Icelandic kronur in September 2024.
+The currency has stabilised since the crisis, with 1 US$ being worth 137.22 Icelandic kronur in September 2024.

 Despite being heavily integrated into European Union via the European Economic Area (EEA) and the Schengen Agreement, Iceland does not use the euro.
 Then-Deputy Governor of the Central Bank of Iceland, Arnór Sighvatsson, said that Iceland would not adopt the euro "as it entails extra cost of purchase of new base money for the banking system and larger precautionary foreign exchange reserves.

 Growth

-Iceland's economy had been diversifying into manufacturing and service industries in the 1990s, and new developments in software production, biotechnology, and financial services were taking place.
+Iceland's economy had been diversifying into manufacturing and service industries in the 1990s, and new developments in software production, biotechnology, insurance and other financial advisory services were taking place.
 The tourism sector was also expanding, with the recent trends in ecotourism and whale watching.
 However, in 2008, the Icelandic economy entered a deep recession during the Great Recession.
 Although Iceland's economy grew 3.3% during the last quarter of 2009, the overall contraction in GDP over 2009 was 6.5%, less than the 10% originally forecasted by the IMF.